nkrusch/dissertation/.github/readme.md

 [//]: # ([![DOI]&#40;https://zenodo.org/badge/DOI/10.5281/zenodo.15288398.svg&#41;]&#40;https://doi.org/10.5281/zenodo.15288398&#41;)

-This is the source code of my doctoral dissertation,  which I will defend at Augusta University in August 2025.
+This is the source code of my [doctoral dissertation](https://neea.pl/dissertation).

 This readme describes only the technical details, like how to compile the document.
 See [this webpage](https://neea.pl/posts/dissertation) for presentation of the content.